Upgrade to remove ads

 What were the NCO ranks that existed in the Continental Army?

-What else did the Blue Book emphasize?
+What did the Blue Book emphasize?

 The importance of selecting quality soldiers for NCO positions

-From the Revolutionary war until WWII who promoted NCO's?
+From the Revolutionary War until WWII who promoted NCOs?

 The Regimental Commander

-They would not take their rank, Entire careers were often spent within one regiment
+They would not take their rank, entire careers were often spent within one regiment

-During the Civil War who carried the flags and regimental colors of their units?
+During the Civil War, who carried the flags and regimental colors of their units?

 Who became the first African American to win the Medal of Honor?

-Sergeant William H. Carney
+SGT William H. Carney

-1885 after 30 years of Service
+1885; after 30 years of service

 What book published in 1909 grew from the 5 or 6 pages of the Blue Book of NCO duties to 417 pages?